shadeiskndr/RAWG-to-CSV/README.md

-# RAWG-to-CSV
+# RAWG-to-VectorDB

 ## Overview

-This project provides a pipeline to fetch video game data from the [RAWG API](https://rawg.io/apidocs), clean and store it in an SQLite database, and export it to CSV or JSON files in batches.
-The pipeline ensures all text is UTF-8 compatible and cleans HTML from descriptions, making the data suitable for downstream applications such as analytics, machine learning, or ingestion into other databases.
+This project provides a robust pipeline to fetch video game data from the [RAWG API](https://rawg.io/apidocs), clean and store it in an SQLite database, filter by platform, generate OpenAI vector embeddings, and ingest the results into a vector-enabled Astra DB collection.
+The pipeline ensures all text is UTF-8 compatible, strips HTML from descriptions, and is suitable for downstream analytics, search, or AI applications.

-**Main Steps:**
+**Pipeline Steps:**

-1. Fetch game data from RAWG API (`1-fetch_games.py`)
+1. Fetch game data from RAWG API into SQLite (`1-fetch_games_by_page.py`)
-2. Clean and store data in SQLite (`2-cleaned_json_to_sqlite.py`)
-3. Export data to batched CSV/JSON files (`3-export_sqlite_to_csv_json.py`)
-4. Optionally fetch missing games by ID (`4-fetch_unfetched_games.py`)
+2. Optionally fetch missing games by ID (`2-fetch_unfetched_games_by_id.py`)
+3. Filter games by platform (e.g., PlayStation) into a new SQLite DB (`3-filter_games_by_platform.py`)
+4. Generate OpenAI vector embeddings for each game (`4-generate_embeddings.py`)
+5. Ingest the enriched data into Astra DB (`5-ingest_to_astra_db.py`)

 ---

 ## Local Setup

-### Set Up a Virtual Environment
+### 1. Set Up a Virtual Environment

 ```bash
 python3 -m venv venv